aliveprotocol/docs/docs/howitworks.md

 A typical Alive stream lifecycle works as follows:

 1. The streamer creates the post that links to the Alive stream on the blockchain of their choice.
-2. The streamer creates the Alive stream either by publishing their AliveDB public key (for streams involving AliveDB) or their first stream chunk to the blockchain (for on-chain direct streams).
+2. The streamer configures the Alive stream by publishing their AliveDB public key to the blockchain.
+3. The streamer begins recording the stream using the HLS format into a specifed folder.
-3. Alive daemon periodically scans for new 10-second .ts chunks recorded by the streamer, adds that chunk to IPFS/Skynet and publishes the hash.
+4. Alive daemon periodically scans for new 10-second .ts segments recorded by the streamer in the previous step, adds that .ts segment file to IPFS/Skynet and publishes the hash to AliveDB.
+5. Every 5 minutes, the newly-published segment hashes are bundled into a text file called a chunk, which is then added to IPFS/Skynet.
+The hash of that file gets broadcasted into the blockchain.
+6. After the livestream, the streamer stops the recording.
+The daemon then bundles the remaining segment hashes and publishes them like in the previous step.
-4. After the livestream, streamer broadcasts a transaction to indicate that the stream is complete.
+7. The streamer broadcasts a transaction to the blockchain to indicate that the stream is complete.

 ### Accessing streams